MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/public-groups.md

 ## Invite subscribers

-You can also invite subscribers by sending them a link that you generate.
-Users will click on the link to join the public group as subscribers
+You can also invite subscribers by sending them a link that you can generate.
+Users can then click on the link to join the public group as subscribers.

 - To invite subscribers, select a public group, and click **Generate invite link**.

-- Copy the link and send the link to the people you want to subscribe to the public group.
-Once they click they link they are subscribed to the public group.
+- Copy the link and send it to the people you want.
+Once they click the link, they get subscribed to the public group.

 ![Screenshot: invite a Kaizala subscriber to a public group](media/27d71abe-264d-4de1-8b97-015e546fe884.png)

-Public groups are managed through Kaizala Management Portal by public group admins.
+Public groups are managed through the Kaizala Management Portal by public group admins.
 Organization group admins can manage all public groups in their organization.